 The main responsibility of stewards is crowd management.
 They are also there to assist the police and other emergency services if necessary.
 Your risk assessment will help you to establish the number of stewards necessary to management the audience safely.

-Stewarding at events is covered under a British Standard Institute number BS8406 Further Information can be obtained from:
+Stewarding at events is covered under a British Standard Institute number BS8406 2020